HoangViet144/Single-Sign-On/README.md

 ## Service Provider
 A sample service provider is introduced for testing purpose.

-A demo has been deployed on Heroku: [Identiy provider](https://serviceprovider.herokuapp.com/)
+A demo has been deployed on Heroku: [Service provider](https://serviceprovider.herokuapp.com/)